 An abstract group $G$ may be a transitive subgroup of $S_n$ for different $n$ and even in different (non-conjugate) ways for a given $n$.
-Each action is described in the form $nTt$ where $n$ is the degree and $t$ is the T-number classifying the action.
+Each action is identified by a label of the form

 In terms of the Galois correspondence, the group $G$ corresponds to a degree $n$ extension $F/K$ where $F=K(\alpha)$, and $G$ is the Galois group of the splitting field of the monic irreducible polynomial for $\alpha$.
 The siblings correspond to sibling fields, which are not isomorphic to $F$, yet have the same normal closure.

 There can be more than one action with the same transitive classification.
 This corresponds to non-isomorphic fields with the same degree, Galois group, and Galois closure.
 We indicate multiplicity using the notation "

 nTt x k" where there are

 k non-conjugate subgroups such that the action is

 - Last edited by Andrew Sutherland on 2020-10-22 07:58:06

 - 2020-10-22 07:55:47 by Andrew Sutherland